Anurag-singh-RBU/Planet-Shadyxui/README.md

 # 🌍 Planet Component

-This is a **3D Planet Component** created using React Three Fiber and Drei, with a GLTF model designed on Sketchfab.
+This is a **3D Planet Component** created using React Three Fiber and Drei , with a GLTF model designed on Sketchfab.
 The planet rotates with lighting and shadows — perfect for creating an aesthetic hero section or 3D interactive background !

 ---